 Taking breaks.
 Moving slowly.
 Being in transition.
 Pausing.
 These are hard things for me.
 My inclination is to move quickly.
 To dive deep.
 To push through.
 To put anyone and everyone before myself and my wellbeing.

-Yes, much of it is being socialized in racial capitalism.
+Yes, much of it is being socialized in capitalism.
 It’s also my Aries Rising.
 It’s also a survival mechanism.
 It’s a lot of things.

 But I’m here to tell you that…